HinTak/cxterm_wiki/Linux-Setup-for-Samsung-Xpress-SL-M2020-Laser-Printer-series.md

 ...
 ```

-The official place to download the latest driver is https://support.hp.com/us-en/drivers (the division was sold to HP...), search
+The official place to download the latest driver is https://support.hp.com/us-en/drivers (the whole division was sold to HP...), search
 for "Samsung Xpress SL-M2020 Laser Printer series":

 ![Download from HP](download.png)